Gain efficiency by streamlining communication across organizations.

 - Pharmaceutical and medical device companies

-Legal Documents: Lawyers are data controllers as are other professional advisers like accountants and consultants.
+Legal documents: Lawyers are data controllers as are other professional advisers like accountants and consultants.
 Many interactions with legal documents include personal data whether it’s collected, processed, stored, altered or shared.
-Given the wide scope of personal data and processing activities of legal documents, it’s important to anonymize data at its source.
+Given the wide scope of personal data and processing activities of legal documents, it’s important to mask data at its source.

 Medical records: Medical records that include patient data sometimes need to be shared across an organization or between organizations (hospitals, clinics, insurance firms, etc.)